chickchilinka/planetoid-fps/README.md

 ## 🗣 About Me

-This is an early, in‑development prototype—my personal rewrite of Hot Planet game (https://youtu.be/uvDixcYVbT8) I've made long time ago.
+This is an early, in‑development prototype - my personal rewrite of Hot Planet game (https://youtu.be/uvDixcYVbT8) I've made long time ago.
-I’m actively iterating on it to shape a standalone MVP I can take to market.
+I’m actively iterating on it to shape a standalone MVP I can release.